swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 and may define specific requirements on the authentication process.
 There can be multiple authentication context URIs representing the same Level of Assertion, but one authentication context URI always identifies one defined Level of Assurance.
-For example, requests for authentication from a Signature Service that requires a sign message to be displayed as part of the authentication process will request a different authentication context URI (see [section 7](#authentication-for-signature)) than a typical Service Provider just requesting authentication of a user, even if the requested Level of Assurance is the same.

 Identity Providers SHALL exclusively use one of the requested authentication contexts in `<saml2p:AuthnRequest>` in the